There are plenty of calibrator uses. They play a crucial role across industries by ensuring accuracy & reliability of measurement instruments.

 Working of Calibrators

 Calibrators work by providing a known input to a particular instrument that is under test and then comparing its output against the standard input.
 They can help in stimulating specific conditions/values for verifying the accuracy of the device(s) that are being calibrated.
-By adjusting the settings of the instrument based on the comparison results, these calibrators help in ensuring that the DUT (Device-Under-Test) provides accurate measurements much within their specified tolerances.
+By adjusting the settings of the instrument based on the comparison results, these calibrators help in ensuring that the DUT (Device-Under-Test) provides accurate measurements within their specified tolerances.

 Understanding the Process of Calibration